cea-hpc/modules/doc/source/modulefile.rst

  than one word specified.
 Words are defined to be separated by whitespace characters (space, tab, cr).

+.. mfcmd:: modulepath-label directory label

+ Assigns *label* string to modulepath *directory*.
+This *label* is used on :subcmd:`avail` output to refer to the modulepath.

+ The parameter *directory* corresponds to a fully or partially qualified modulepath.
+If *directory* is ``.`` (dot) then the current directory of the modulerc file defining this command is assumed.

+ .. only:: html

+    .. versionadded:: 5.4

 .. mfcmd:: prepend-path [-d C|--delim C|--delim=C] [--duplicates] variable value...

  Append or prepend *value* to environment *variable*.
 The